AI Infrastructure Sovereignty: AI-Oriented Data Centers and Sustainability Limits

-Energy sourcing emerges as the dominant constraint in this context.
-AI data centers require large, continuous power supplies capable of supporting high average loads while also absorbing rapid power fluctuations driven by synchronized accelerator activity \cite{choukse2025powerstab,Chen2025Grid}.
-Grid interconnection capacity, transformer sizing, and upstream transmission constraints often determine the maximum achievable scale of a facility \cite{Shehabi2024united}.
-In many regions, these limits are compounded by long permitting timelines and slow grid reinforcement, effectively capping AI expansion independently of market demand.
+Among all constraints, energy is the most immediate and often the most limiting.
+AI data centers require large, continuous power supplies, but they also need to handle rapid fluctuations caused by synchronized workloads~\cite{choukse2025powerstab,Chen2025Grid}.
+Grid interconnection capacity, transformer limits, and transmission constraints often determine how large a facility can be, even before any hardware is installed~\cite{Shehabi2024united}.
+In many regions, long permitting cycles and slow grid upgrades further restrict how quickly capacity can expand.

-At the same time, carbon intensity has become a first-order consideration in data center siting and operation.
-Operators increasingly assess not only the quantity of energy available, but also its emissions profile, favoring locations with low-carbon grids or access to renewable generation \cite{Cote2025,Nutt2025}.
-Studies show that the environmental footprint of AI servers is strongly location-dependent, with large variations in lifecycle carbon emissions driven by regional grid mixes and cooling efficiency \cite{Xiao2025}.
-In regions dominated by fossil-based generation, AI expansion faces growing economic and regulatory pressure, as carbon costs and sustainability targets become binding constraints rather than voluntary goals \cite{IEA2023Datacenters}.

-Water usage introduces a further sustainability dimension that is often underestimated.
-High-density cooling systems, particularly those relying on evaporative processes or cooling towers, can consume significant volumes of water per unit of delivered compute \cite{YanezBarnuevo2025}.
-Local climate conditions, including ambient temperature, humidity, and seasonal variability, directly influence cooling efficiency and water demand \cite{IEA2023Datacenters}.
-In water-stressed regions, this dependence can sharply limit the feasibility of large AI facilities, even when sufficient electrical capacity is available.
-Recent assessments show that water constraints may rival energy constraints in determining the long-term viability of AI server deployment \cite{Xiao2025}.
+There is also an important dynamic aspect.
+AI workloads do not draw power evenly.
+Collective operations during training can create sharp, short-lived spikes that exceed average consumption by a wide margin.
+This means that infrastructure must be sized for peak demand, not average usage.
+As a result, part of the available grid capacity cannot be fully utilized, increasing costs and reducing efficiency.
+Facilities that underestimate this behavior risk instability or failure during sustained workloads.